21 Great Things to Do in Huatulco Oaxaca Mexico

 This is also where most of your tours or excursions will leave.

-2. Tour a coffee plantation in Pluma Hidalgo
+2. Tour a Coffee Plantation in Pluma Hidalgo

 This was, by far, my favorite thing to do in Huatulco.